journ233/j233-files/readme.md

 # Homework

-Code needed for homework assignments.
+Notebooks needed for lectures and homework.